Frangula californica: Cultivars

+Other uses

+The berries are edible, and the seeds inside have been used to make coffee substitute with limited success.
+However, the bark of cascara, another member of the genus Frangula, is toxic.

 Native Americans of the west coast of North America had several uses for the plant as food, and used parts of it as a traditional medicinal plant.
 Several tribes of the indigenous peoples of California ate the fruit fresh or dried.

-The Ohlone people used the leaves to treat poison oak dermatitis.
+The Ohlone people use the leaves to treat poison oak dermatitis.
 The Kumeyaay people had similar uses for its bark.
 The Kawaiisu used the fruit to treat wounds such as burns.
-The bark was widely used as a laxative by the indigenous peoples.
+The bark has been widely used as a laxative tea by the Chumash and Ohlone.
+The roots have been used by indigenous people for toothache remedies, kidney troubles, and a counteract for poisioning as well.
+The leaves were rubbed on the skin directly to help heal infected open injuries.